Eric Young Jr.: Coaching career

-On January 27, 2021, Young Jr. was announced to be part of the coaching staff of the Tacoma Rainiers, Triple-A affiliate of the Seattle Mariners.
-The Rainiers announced October 28, 2021, that Young would become first base coach for the Washington Nationals of Major League Baseball.
+On January 27, 2021, Young was announced to be part of the coaching staff of the Tacoma Rainiers, the Triple-A affiliate of the Seattle Mariners.
+The Washington Nationals announced hiring Young as their first base coach on October 28, 2021.
+The Nationals did not retain Young after the 2023 season.

+On November 26, 2024, Young was hired by the Mariners for the same role.
+Several Mariners players credited him with helping them steal bases.

 Personal life

-Young is the son of former professional baseball player Eric Young Sr. and the paternal half-brother of actor Dallas Dupree Young.
+Young is the son of former professional baseball player and Angels third base coach Eric Young Sr. and the paternal half-brother of actor Dallas Dupree Young.

-Young and his wife, Victoria, lost their son shortly after birth.
+Young and his wife's first child, Eric Young III, was born prematurely in January 2017 and died one day later.